Why should men join the fight against pornography?

 “Godliness with contentment is great gain.”

-Now don’t get me wrong, I am not an aesthetic; I don’t think it is specifically wrong to enjoy nice things.
+Now don’t get me wrong, I am not an ascetic; I don’t think it is specifically wrong to enjoy nice things.
 It just seems to me that with our modern society “dialed up to 11” on everything all the time, we can so easily miss out on the simple pleasures in life.
 I think that is what Paul is getting at when he says in the next verse “for we brought nothing into the world, and we can take nothing out of it.”

 Every day, every moment is a blessing.
 However, in the same way that a person who has destroyed their ears with loud music can’t hear the subtle notes in softer pieces, I worry that our constant excess has slowly sapped our ability to see the small blessings we receive every day.
 And even worse, I worry we are nearing the point where a freshly picked apple might honestly be seen as second best to a chemical cooked up in a lab.
 Once we cross that line, we will have lost something precious and probably irreplaceable in the transaction.